-Important Note- This method is applicable for Windows 2012 R2 and Windows 2019 servers too.
+Important Note- This method is also applicable for Windows 2012 R2 and Windows 2019 servers.
 You can use the same settings to change the date format in the latest Windows servers.

 Note: We can change the date and time format from the settings app.
-But this place is useful in selecting the formats listed by Microsoft.
+But this place helps select the formats listed by Microsoft.

 Search for ‘date’ and select the change format options as shown below.

-From the short and long date format dropdowns, you can select the desired format.
+You can select the desired format from the short and long date format dropdowns.
 Unfortunately, you can’t add any new formats here.

-If you need to add a custom format for your requirements, then we need to access the regional control panel settings.
+If we need to add a custom format for our requirements, we need to access the regional control panel settings.
 As you are aware, the control panel can be accessed differently in each Operating system.

-1) It is easy to access control panel in Windows 7.
-Windows 8.1 users can use the charm bar or search option, and Windows 10 users can follow the method.
+1) It is easy to access the control panel in Windows 7.
+Windows 10 and Win 11 users can follow the below steps.

-Search for the control panel in the new search of Windows 10 as below.
+Search for the control panel in Windows 10 as below.

-Even though the following screenshots had been taken from Windows 10, but the settings remain the same for other Windows 7 and 8.1 Operating Systems.
+Even though the following screenshots were taken from Windows 10, the settings remain the same for other Windows 7 and 8.1 Operating Systems.